hwameistor/hwameistor/docs/docs/quick_start/install/deploy.md

     -n hwameistor --create-namespace
 ```

-Users in China may use mirror `daocloud.io/daocloud`
+Users in China can try to use the mirror `daocloud.io/daocloud`.

 ```console
 $ helm install drbd-adapter ./drbd-adapter \